North Warrandyte

 North Warrandyte is a suburb of Melbourne, Victoria, Australia, 25 km north-east of Melbourne's Central Business District, located within the Shire of Nillumbik local government area.
 North Warrandyte recorded a population of 3,027 at the 2021 census.

-Located in the bushy hills north of the Yarra River and to the north of Warrandyte, North Warrandyte is separated from its neighbour of the same name by Municipal Boundaries, CFA Brigade (Country Fire Authority) Boundaries and Suburb Boundaries, yet the two exist as interlocked communities as though those boundaries didn't exist.
+Located in the bushy hills north of the Yarra River, North Warrandyte is separated from its southern neighbour Warrandyte by the river, as well as Municipal Boundaries, CFA Brigade (Country Fire Authority) Boundaries and Suburb Boundaries, yet the two exist as interlocked communities as though those boundaries didn't exist.
 Winding roads amongst the tree tops and unmade local streets are abundant in the small suburb.

 Geography

 North Warrandyte is set on the northern banks of the Yarra River, amongst hilly terrain, densely populated with a wide variety of Eucalyptus Trees.

 A list of Creeks and Rivers and their features in North Warrandyte: